discoproject/disco/doc/py/core.rst

        Usually there is no need to use this parameter.

-     * *ext_params* - if either map or reduce function is an external program, typically specified using the :func:`disco.external` function, this parameter is used to deliver a parameter set to the program.
+     * *ext_params* - if either map or reduce function is an external program, typically specified using the :func:`disco.util.external` function, this parameter is used to deliver a parameter set to the program.

        The default C interface for external Disco functions uses